jfrancis42/js8net/README.md

 * Document the arrl.cty feature.
 * Have to re-load the web page to get the new colors.
 This isn't a bug, but it's something I may or may not change (adds traffic to each transaction).
 * Not all of the country flags are 100% correct.
 I think I have all the actual countries right, but a lot of the territories and islands are still 'xx' (ie, undefined) until I get 2-3 hours some boring evening to look them all up.
+* Should probably rebuild all of this in react.js at some point.
+But for now, it works.

 ### Credits